 World Outreach (WO) is the mission sending agency of the Evangelical Presbyterian Church.
-Our principal calling is to glorify God by starting disciple-making movements among least-reached people groups, especially among Muslims.
+Our principal calling is to glorify God by starting church-planting movements among least-reached people groups, especially among Muslims.
 In these hard places we generally work in one of three ways:

-- Engage 2025 – The EPC churches of a particular geographic area (a presbytery), in cooperation with WO, prayerfully adopt one or more unengaged Muslim people groups, and send a team of long-term workers to launch disciple-making movements among them.
+- Engage 2025 – The EPC churches of a particular geographic area (a presbytery), in cooperation with WO, prayerfully adopt one or more unengaged Muslim people groups, and send a team of long-term workers to launch church-planting movements among them.

 - International Theological Education Network (ITEN) – ITEN identifies and deploys gifted EPC teachers to assist national partners and institutions to develop disciples and disciple-makers among unreached people groups, especially Muslims.